tendermint/spec/spec/abci/abci.md

     network.
   - If Tendermint is unable to retrieve the next chunk after some time (e.g. because no suitable peers are available), it will reject the snapshot and try a different one via `OfferSnapshot`.
-    The application should be prepared to reset and accept this or respond with an abort as appropriate.
+    The application should be prepared to reset and accept it or abort as appropriate.

 ###